ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

-    [#def("NOTIFICATION_ACK"): a process in which upon a successful connection between parent and child, the parent will send a signal that a data packet is being received.], [#def("Advertising"): if a pairing button is pressed OR the child module is powered on, the child module will advertise itself for BLE connection.], [#def("New state package mapping"): when the configuration app is used, it will remap what each bit in the state package sequence will relate to in HID mapping.], [#def("Joystick value"): The joystick currently chosen (discussed later in @tbl:tb7) has 4 state directional outputs, and does not utilize values of X and Y with higher resolution. _This may be subject to change for the Rev 1 deliverable_], [#def("Joystick deadzone"): as mentioned above, @tbl:tb7 states that the joystick does not have XY values and thus increasing deadzone would mean implementing physical distance to click one of the 4 directional push buttons within the joystick hardware. _This may be subject to change for the Rev 1 deliverable_]
+    [#def("NOTIFICATION_ACK"): a process in which upon a successful connection between parent and child, the parent will send a signal that a data packet is being received.], [#def("Advertising"): if a pairing button is pressed OR the child module is powered on, the child module will advertise itself for BLE connection.], [#def("New state package mapping"): when the configuration app is used, it will remap what each bit in the state package sequence will relate to in HID mapping.], [#def("Joystick value"): The joystick currently chosen (discussed later in @tbl:tb7) has 4 state directional outputs, and does not utilize values of X and Y with higher resolution. _This may be subject to change for the Rev 1 deliverable._], [#def("Joystick deadzone"): as mentioned above, @tbl:tb7 states that the joystick does not have XY values and thus increasing deadzone would mean implementing physical distance to click one of the 4 directional push buttons within the joystick hardware. _This may be subject to change for the Rev 1 deliverable._]
   )
   ],
   [Sub-subsystem "Display" added to each of the modules, with its purpose being to showcase the battery life.
 The OpenArcade team wants to note that this may or may not be included in the design for Rev 0, but is something that is planned to be included in the final design.
 This will be noted during the Rev 0 presentation for clarity.],